-For those of you who opt to study a sports qualification at key stage 4, you will be assessed according to the qualification specification and unit content.
-As in key stage 3, there are regular assessments where you will be assessed based on a range of criteria; classwork contribution, coursework/assignments, practical performance and theoretical exams.
+For those who opt to study a sports qualification at key stage 4, you will be assessed according to the qualification specification and unit content.
+There are 6 assessment points (Praising Stars©) where you will be assessed based on a range of criteria; classwork contribution, coursework/assignments, practical performance and theoretical exams.
 You will also receive an effort level at each of these points.

-Qualifications available at Outwood Academy Easingwold from September 2020 are:
+Qualifications available at Outwood Grange Academy are: